 Shropshire Hills Discovery Centre

-There is a Woolly Mammoth to admire, along with detailed histories of the surrounding areas dating back to prehistoric times.
+There’s a Woolly Mammoth to admire, along with detailed histories of the surrounding areas dating back to prehistoric times.
 One of the most popular activities at the Centre is to take the hot air balloon ride – a carefully constructed digital film designed to replicate the feeling of taking an actual flight, but without leaving the Discovery Centre.

 Outside, there are 30 acres of meadowland, with signposted trails that wind through woodland and beside the river.
 This is the perfect day out for elderly parents who enjoy the countryside but struggle with mobility issues.

 If you or your parents have always enjoyed a pint, then you’re all bound to enjoy a visit to the Ludlow Brewery.
-For just £7 each you can enjoy a personal tour of the brewery, sample the wares and enjoy some of your favourite beer.
+For just £10 each you can enjoy a personal tour of the brewery, sample the wares and enjoy some of your favourite beer.
 Tours need to be pre-booked and are available at 3pm during the week and at 2pm on Saturdays.

 Located in a converted railway shed close to Ludlow Station, the brewery has been designed to be eco-friendly.
 It brews six beers onsite, and you are welcome to buy bottles to take home with you following your tour.